devetry/skills-front-end/studios/flicklist/3/README.md

 #### 2g.
 Style the Watchlist Items

-In `flicklist.js`, restyle the watchlist items using [Bootstrap Panels](http://getbootstrap.com/components/#panels-heading).
+In the watchlist section of `index.html`, restyle the watchlist items using [Bootstrap Panels](http://getbootstrap.com/components/#panels-heading).

 #### 2h.
 Customize the Watchlist Items